cgarling/StarFormationHistories.jl/README.md

 ## Paper and Citation
 The initial paper describing the methodologies used in this package is available on ArXiv [here](http://arxiv.org/abs/2407.19534) with permanent DOI identifier [here](https://doi.org/10.3847/1538-4365/adbb64).
 We ask that published work using this package cite this paper.

-The software has [its own DOI](https://doi.org/10.5281/zenodo.14963317) issued through Zenodo which can be used to refer the software separately from the academic work.
+The software has [its own DOI](https://doi.org/10.5281/zenodo.14963317) issued through Zenodo which can be used to refer to the software separately from the academic work.
 Zenodo issues version-specific DOIs that are useful for referring to exact versions used for particular work.

 Having (and using) both identifiers is useful.
 For example, in the text of an academic paper we ask that you reference the above journal paper that outlines the scientific foundations of the software.
 However, many journals now include special *software* sections after the main text where you are asked to reference software you used.
 If you used StarFormationHistories.jl, it would be appropriate to reference the software via the Zenodo DOI in the *software* reference section.